What is COBRA Insurance And Do I Need It?

 COBRA Insurance Is A Federal Law

 In 1985, the United States government passed the Consolidated Omnibus Budget Reconciliation Act or COBRA, for short.
 The law gave workers and their families the right to continue their workplace health insurance coverage after a qualifying event occurs where they would otherwise lose their health plan.
 Workers use COBRA after voluntary or involuntary termination.
-COBRA Insurance is available to former spouses after divorce, retirees before they begin Medicaid and children that lose their dependent status.
+COBRA Insurance is available to former spouses after divorce, retirees before they begin Medicare and children that lose their dependent status.

 Workers and Families Keep Their Same Benefits